Business Management

 Learning Outcomes:

-Due to the format of the course and the individual self-selected student projects, students develop the ability to study mostly independently and autonomously.
+Due to the format of the course and the individual self-selected student projects, alumni develop the ability to study mostly independently and autonomously.
 Upon completing this course, they have learned to analyze problems from different points of view and to identify systemic-holistic contexts appreciating cross links.
 They are, moreover, able to determine which questions to raise and tasks to set to further the discussion relevant for practice and academia and to independently plan, coordinate, execute and assess the success of their projects.
-The competencies willingness & ability to change, willingness & ability to learn, systemic & holistic thinking, decision-making & problem-solving skills, goal orientation, endurance & stress management, analytical & assess-ment skills are thus acquired in a group project in which students penetrate the contents along a self-selected project organization rather than in the hypothetical setting of an academic lecture.
-Autonomous and self-responsible behavior, as well as assessment skills, are strengthened outside the constraints of set topics, courses and projects thus facilitating the students to develop the meta-competency of applying reason and intellect to decide for an approach in their own right not along preset criteria.
+The competencies willingness & ability to change, willingness & ability to learn, systemic & holistic thinking, decision-making & problem-solving skills, goal orientation, endurance & stress management, analytical & assess-ment skills are thus acquired in a group project in which alumni penetrate the contents along a self-selected project organization rather than in the hypothetical setting of an academic lecture.
+Autonomous and self-responsible behavior, as well as assessment skills, are strengthened outside the constraints of set topics, courses and projects thus facilitating the alumni to develop the meta-competency of applying reason and intellect to decide for an approach in their own right not along preset criteria.

 Superior module: